pberlandier/dual-model/README.md

 This repo shows how using a dual view on an object model can improve the expressivity and performance of business decisions defined with business rules.

-The example is in the context of worker benefits calculation: a worker is associated with a time period that captures different characteristics for each day in that period, such as whether the day is a site holiday or the worker has worked on that specific day.
+The example implemented is loosely based on worker compensation / benefits calculation: a worker is associated with a time period that captures different characteristics for each day in that period, such as whether the day is a site holiday or the worker has worked on that specific day.
 A simple object model for the rules can rely on a class that represents a Day with one attribute for each characteristic and create a Day instance for each day in the time period.

 The issue with such a design is that it leads to: